 Radcom recommended completing a Radplan first to effectively determine the scope of the project and advise on the best training approach.
 A Radplan is a study of existing training and materials, workflow change analysis, Subject Matter Expert (SME) interviews, and audience analysis resulting in a detailed report with recommendations on training approach and deliverables, goals and objectives, and a high-level project plan with time and cost estimates.

 Based on the information gathered, Radcom recommended a training approach divided by audience groups.
-To meet the target rollout date, Radcom recommended working with the client’s internal instructional designers to create all the training deliverables.
+To meet the target rollout date, Radcom recommended working with the client’s internal instructional designers to create the training deliverables.

 A Radcom project manager and a client project manager worked closely together to coordinate development of training materials between eleven project team members ensuring on-going changes to the Oracle system were captured within the training.